houstonhaynes/AD4SDocs/00e SDLC As Navel-Gazing.md

 ## Conclusion: Beyond Navel-gazing

 The limitations of traditional SDLC approaches don't negate their value or suggest they should be abandoned.
-Rather, AD4S proposes supplementing these methodologies with broader perspectives and concerns that address their blind spots.
+Rather, AD4S proposes plugging into these methodologies with broader perspectives and concerns that address their blind spots.

 By recognizing the inward focus that characterizes many development methodologies and deliberately expanding our view to include wider contexts and longer time horizons, we can create systems that not only meet immediate needs but also function responsibly within their larger ecosystems.
 This outward focus represents a necessary evolution in how we approach software development in an age where digital systems increasingly mediate critical aspects of human experience.